sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 ## Create siloed provisioning packages

-This section covers how to use ScanState.exe to create siloed provisioning packages that contain applications, system settings, and drivers.
+This section covers how to use ScanState.exe from the Windows desktop to create siloed provisioning packages that contain applications, system settings, and drivers.

 **Recommendations:**
 - Use a clean Windows installation.
 This prevents any potentially unwanted settings from being included in the package.